Happy Days (Blink-182 song): Background

+Composition

+"Happy Days" was described by Kerrang! as "a gorgeous three-minute piece of pop-rock perfection", while Andrew Sacher of BrooklynVegan described it as "slower-paced pop punk".

 Music video

 The music video for "Happy Days" was directed by Andrew Sandler, and handled by the production company Underwonder Content.
 It was released on YouTube on April 9, 2020.
 In the clip, which was entirely filmed on smartphones and vertically angled, pictures Hoppus, Barker, and Skiba performing from their homes, intercut with footage of fans and friends.
 The concept for the video stemmed from the outbreak of the virus COVID-19 in the U.S., which forced many to quarantine at their homes and distance themselves socially.
 The band had requested two weeks prior on social media that fans send clips of themselves to appear in the video.
 The video features various daily behaviors such as interacting with pets, washing hands, and playing instruments.
 The clip features cameos from various celebrities, including Steve-O, Machine Gun Kelly, the Used frontman Bert McCracken and Bella Thorne.

 The video was nominated for two categories at the 2020 MTV Video Music Awards: Best Rock Video and Best Music Video from Home but did not win.
 Blink-182 were last nominated for a VMA in 2002 for Best Group Video for their single "First Date"; as such, the nods were the band's first nominations in nearly two decades.

+This was the band's final music video to feature Matt Skiba, as he departed the band following the return of Tom DeLonge in 2022.